 The Broader Public Sector is in a time of transition.
 From the regionalization of services (see the new Ontario Health Teams) to changes in the way services are funded (see the switch to direct funding in the Ontario Autism Program) government funded agencies have a mandate for change.
 Whether its restructuring existing programs, amalgamating or sharing services with sister agencies, or moving to fee-for-service based contracting arrangements, staffing levels are frequently affected by these changes.
 Sometimes this means new opportunities, but frequently these changes result in the dreaded L-word…layoffs.
-Employers in the broader public sector have difficult decisions to make and it’s important to understand layoff related obligations and implications for your agency.
+Employers in the broader public sector (such as Home Care and Community Services, Autism Services and Developmental Services providers) have difficult decisions to make and it’s important to understand layoff related obligations and implications for your agency.

 What is a Layoff?

 A layoff is generally understood to mean an unpaid suspension of work or permanent termination of employment of an employee or, more commonly, a group of employees, for business reasons, such as restructuring or downsizing.
 A layoff can be for a predetermined period, for an indefinite period or permanent. tje

 How do I know what my obligations are as an employer?

 An employer’s obligations related to a layoff will depend on a number of factors, including:

 - whether the layoff is permanent or temporary;

 - whether the group of employees subject to layoff is represented by a union and if so, what the collective agreement says about layoffs;

 - for non-union employers, whether there is an agreement, policy or practice of instituting temporary layoffs;

 - whether rights on permanent layoff are prescribed in an agreement with an employee or his/her union representative.